EmilieLondon/week1challenge/README.md

 I am practicing what I learned in the first week of the bootcamp.
 I have improved the code for this webpage and made sure it was accessible.
-I learned how all the elements interact together.
+I learned how to use semantic HTML.

 ## Usage

-Find out about services offered by Horiseon and how they can offer many benefits to your business.
+Playing around with a beginner webpage to understand how HTML and CSS interact with each other.

 https://emilielondon.github.io/week1challenge/